Powering Your Fridge Off-Grid

 POWER YOUR FRIDGE WITH PORTABLE POWER

-If you are after a simple plug and play solution to power your fridge - the Baintech PowerTop will keep your essentials running, without the fuss of a dual battery set up.
-The PowerTop is a complete portable power source built on a 100ah Gel battery.
+If you are after a simple plug and play solution to power your fridge - the Baintech PowerTop will keep your essentials running, without the fuss and cost of installing a dual battery set up.
+The PowerTop is a complete portable power source built on a 135ah battery.
 Featuring multiple input and output sockets, including two Engel and Ciga sockets to directly connect your fridge.
-If you plan to run your fridge for a greater length of time, you’ll need to pair the PowerTop with an adequate charging source to keep the 100ah battery in top condition.
+If you plan to run your fridge for a greater length of time, you’ll need to pair the PowerTop with an adequate charging source to keep the 135ah battery in top condition.

 ADD SOLAR FOR A STAND-ALONE SYSTEM